Zacookie/Umaru/Commands.md

 | **Add Role** | Add role to a user | ```addr [ User: mention, name, nickname, ID]```
 | **Delete Role** | Delete role from a user | ```delr [ User: mention, name, nickname, ID]```
 | **Delete Messages** | Delete messages from 1-100 | ```purge [1-100]```
-* **Note: To have access to these commands, you must have the required permission to execute it**
+* **Note: To perform one of the moderation commands, you must have the required permission to execute it**

 | Permission | Command |
 | --- | --- |